darkterra/OLD-Node-Nas-Manager/README.md

     192.168.0.18:3000

-Remenber this servicies use the 3000 port (if the Env port is not use and define).
+Remenber this servicies use the 3000 port (if the Env port is not use and not define).

 The credential by default is :